 Hopewood House, and its garden and the Pavilion, were sold in 1997 and has been restored by successive owners.
 The house is listed in the Wingecarribee Shire Council Heritage Inventory.
 The property operated as a luxurious accommodation and function centre and wedding venue from 2007, and the owners hosted regular reunions of the Hopewood children.
 In October 2012 the property was sold to new owners.

 Bailey's ideas live on in the Natural Health Society, which maintains a strong stance on vegetarianism and against vaccination, and in Hopewood Retreat, a vegetarian health spa.
-Bailey's articles on Hopewood are often cited by anti-vaccination campaigners, such as Ian Sinclair, who claim that the health of the Hopewood children proves vaccinations and mainstream medicine are unnecessary.
+Bailey's articles on Hopewood are often cited by anti-vaccination campaigners who claim that the health of the Hopewood children proves vaccinations and mainstream medicine are unnecessary.
 However, the Hopewood children were small in number and isolated from the mainstream.
 In any case, studies of their health and welfare stopped in the 1950s, and there is no information about their health in adult life.

 Although the Hopewood children grew up close, it seems that rifts have developed in the group over time.
 While some Hopewoods feel certain they were loved and raised well by 'Daddy' Bailey and his assistant, Florence 'Madge' Cockburn, others recall abuses and feel exploited by Bailey's experimentation.
 Some have found adult life to be extremely challenging, leaving a sad legacy for their own children and grandchildren.
 The differences in the memories of the Hopewoods is a source of pain and confusion.